mufiq123/URL-Rewrite/README.md

-# URL-Rewrite
+# URL-Rewriter

-Website can be viewed at https://mufiqs-url-shortener-79f53253f25f.herokuapp.com
+The website can be viewed at https://mufiqs-url-shortener-79f53253f25f.herokuapp.com